briansteffens/show/README.md

 show
 ====

-Show numbers as various formats (only decimal to binary for now).
+Show numbers in various formats (only decimal to binary for now).

 # Compiling from source